aghaynes/quarto/README.md

-# Latex templates for CTU Bern
+# Latex templates for DCR

-This repository has [LaTeX](https://latex.org/) templates for use at CTU Bern.
+This repository has [LaTeX](https://latex.org/) templates for use at DCR.

 Templates reside in their own branches.